ikorin24/PMXParser/README.md

 ## What is This ?

-PMX file parser library of C#, .NET Standard 2.1.
+PMX file parser library of C# (.NET Standard 2.1 / .NET Framework 4.8).
 PMX file is MMD (*Miku Miku Dance*) model file.

 This parser parses PMX file into structual C# class.